kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 ),
 ```

-In the catalog (`conf/base/catalog.yml`) add the `confusion_matrix` data definition, making sure to set the versioned flag to `true` within the project catalog to include the plot in experiment tracking.
+In the catalog (`conf/base/catalog.yml`) add the `confusion_matrix` data definition, making sure to set the versioned flag to `true` within the project catalog to include the plot in experiment tracking:

 ```yaml
 confusion_matrix: